-Our products are made solely in pursuit of the best value engineered and most beautiful sound quality that can be attained.
+Audio products handmade solely in pursuit of the best value engineering and also the most beautiful sound quality that can be attained from traditional materials.

-We have done steady, iterative research and development on single driver loudspeakers and the appropriate cables and amplification for them in our own dedicated workshops and development spaces for over a decade.
-We have approached every technology and company related to single driver loudspeakers with a sense of curiosity and willingness along the way.
+We have done steady, iterative research and development on single driver loudspeakers and the appropriate cables and amplification for them in our own dedicated workshops and development spaces for over a decade, considering and/or incorporating every new technology related to single driver loudspeakers with a sense of curiosity and willingness along the way.
 Over time, improvements to in-house processes have accrued to the point that it has given us our house sound.

 The original lineage of audio technology we are tapping into goes back to the earliest days of (enjoyable) audio reproduction.